Requesting Research Library Materials

 If using the button in the catalog, you will receive a notification when your item is ready for use, provided you listed an email address in your NYPL account.
 If you use the advanced request form, you will receive a notification that your item is ready if you enter an email address on the form itself.

-Requested items are held for use for one week.
-Each time you come in to access a book, it can be held on reserve for your use for another week.
+Requested items are held for use for two weeks.
+Each time you come in to access a book, it can be held on reserve for your use for another two weeks.

 To access material held in the Library’s special collections, please contact each collection directly: